thecodingmachine/symfony-boilerplate/src/api/README.md

 composer yaml-lint
 ```

-// TODO explain each command.

-They will analyze your code and give you feedback on what's wrong.
-`composer csfix` will also format your code.

 ## Composer

 When installing a PHP dependency, ask yourself if it is a `dev` dependency or not: